 No single product meets all of an individuals retirement needs.
 Consumers should diversify with a combination of products that may include annuities, mutual funds, stocks and bonds.
 When it comes to investing safely for retirement Suze Orman says ”Money needed for retirement income should be out of the market 10 years before you retire.”
-At Amerity Financial we agree and as a matter of fact have never lost one dime of a client’s money to the stock market.
+At Amerity Financial we agree.

 The closer a person gets to retirement a larger percent of their saving should go toward safe investments.